seshnx/webapp-main/VERCEL_ENV_SETUP.md

 ## Verification

 After deployment, check the browser console:
-- ✅ Should see RTDB initialized (if enabled in Firebase)
-- ✅ Should see Storage initialized (if enabled in Firebase)
+- ✅ Should see "Supabase client initialized" message
-- ❌ No "Service not available" errors if services are enabled
+- ✅ No authentication errors